Skip to content

 Estimated time: 20 minutes

-You won't be able print and submit your MyEAP application until you've completed all required fields; it won't let you.
+You won't be able to submit your UCEAP application until you've completed all required fields; it won't let you.
 It's hard to mess this one up, but here are some tips:

 • For academic information, you will be listing coursework in progress only leading up to your term abroad.
 You can ignore terms beyond that point.

-• If you've lost your passport, recover it.
+• If you've lost your password, recover it.
 Don't create a new account with a new email.

 Transcripts